Gas vs. Wood Fire Pits: Which Is Right for You in 2026?

 Ideal for: Homeowners who entertain frequently and prefer a functional piece that doubles as a stylish furniture element.

-3. "Magnum" Gas Burning Fire Pit in Steel
+3. "Magnum" Fire Pit (Gas or Wood)

 Magnum Gas Steel Fire Pit